balu-arisglobal/TOI-News-Reader/README.md

 <h4>accept_configurable_time</h4>
 First invocation happens where user enters the configurable time in minutes, there by it sends the same to notifier

+<h3>Note</h3>
+> Prefered code for Ubuntu(any version)
+> Windows not at all preferred for execution
+> install python-dbus for hardware GUI changes to enable desktop notifications
+> install all the packages in requirement.txt (pip install -r requirements.txt)